 I am Managing Editor of The John Dickinson Writings Project.
-I received my B.A.
-(Hons.) with First Class Honours in History and my Ph.D. from the University of Stirling.
-Between 2014 and 2015, I was a Bernard and Irene Schwartz Fellow at the New-York Historical Society and Eugene Lang College of Liberal Arts at The New School, and from 2015 to 2020 I was Assistant Editor for The Adams Papers Editorial Project at the Massachusetts Historical Society.
+I received my B.A. with First Class Honours and Ph.D. from the University of Stirling.
+Between 2014 and 2015, I was Bernard and Irene Schwartz Fellow at the New-York Historical Society and Eugene Lang College of Liberal Arts at The New School, and from 2015 to 2020 I was Assistant Editor for The Adams Papers Editorial Project at the Massachusetts Historical Society.